Covid-19 Changing the Game

 Microsoft is rolling out support for OAuth 2.0 support for SMTP AUTH and IMAP4 to allow developers to upgrade clients that use these now ancient (but beloved in parts) protocols.
 Support for POP3 is also in the works.

 OAuth support is especially important for SMTP AUTH connections (used by applications and appliances to send email via Exchange Online).
-Although I can see how programmers will update POP3 and IMAP4 email clients to keep them working with Exchange Online, I have a harder job imagining how device manufacturers will get to update all the multi-function devices that send email like job completion notifications.
-Seeing what devices are upgraded for modern authentication will be interesting to track.
+Although I can see how programmers will update POP3 and IMAP4 email clients to keep them working with Exchange Online, I have a harder job imagining how device manufacturers will get to update all the multi-function devices that send email like job completion notifications, Which is why Microsoft is holding to the line that they don’t plan to disable SMTP AUTH (for now).

 Remote PowerShell will also be updated, and anyone using PowerShell to work with Exchange Online today is advised to start using the Exchange Online Management module, which supports MFA and OAuth.
 More work is needed to allow PowerShell scripts to run in unattended mode.
 That’s expected to appear in a future update for the module quite soon.